Musketeers vs. Panthers: Second Round Betting Trends, Record ATS, Home/Road Splits

 |140.9

-- Xavier has gone 6-4 over its past 10 games, with a 4-6 record against the spread during that span.

-- Three of Musketeers' past 10 contests have gone over the total.

-- Pittsburgh is 6-4 against the spread and 6-4 overall in its past 10 games.
+- Xavier is 4-6 against the spread and 6-4 overall over its past 10 games.

-- Six of the Panthers' last 10 contests have gone over the total.
+- In their past 10 games, the Musketeers have hit the over three times.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.